webpack/webpack/README.md

-# A small example what's possible
+# A small example of what's possible

 ``` javascript
 // webpack is a module bundler